jwilber/old_website/_posts/2016-09-30-Writing-More-Efficient-R-Code.markdown

 ***

 #### Memory Pre-allocation
 One of the most important aspects of memory management in R is pre-allocating your memory.
 An important application of this is when dealing with vectors or any multi-dimensional objects.
 It's always much more efficient to initialize an object of the desired size than to grow it iteratively.
+Let's see this for ourselves:

 ```R
 # Memory Pre-Allocation Example